Skip to main content

 security-group-ids and subnet-idsComma-separated lists of subnet IDs and security group IDs to configure Lambdas to run in a VPC.
 Default: none, Lambdas will run in the default secure AWS-owned VPC

 architectureSet CPU architecture to use.
-Default is arm64 (Graviton).
-Legacy x86 may be set with x86_64
+Default is arm64 (Graviton (opens in a new tab)).
+Legacy x86 may be set with x86_64 Added inv2.0.0-28

-Create a JSON report
+--output - create a JSON report

 You can tell Artillery to write a JSON report of a test run into a file.
-The JSON report can be used to generate an HTML report with the report command, or to run queries on with a tool like jq.
+The JSON report can be used to generate an HTML report with the report command, or to run queries on with a tool like jq (opens in a new tab).

 artillery run --output report.json my-script.yaml